Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/samples/README.md

 ---

 # Azure Form Recognizer client SDK Samples
 > Note: Starting with version `2021-09-30-preview`, a new set of clients were introduced to leverage the newest features of the Form Recognizer service.
-Please see the Migration Guide for detailed instructions on how to update application code from client library version `3.1.X` or lower to the latest version.
+Please see the [Migration Guide][migration_guide] for detailed instructions on how to update application code from client library version `3.1.X` or lower to the latest version.
 Additionally, see the [Changelog][changelog] for more detailed information.

 Azure Cognitive Services Form Recognizer is a cloud service that uses machine learning to analyze text and structured data from your documents.
 It includes the following main features: